acerempel/threedots-ca-v2/content/collections/pages/introduction.md

         text: originally
       -
         type: text
-        text: "\_composed its content.
+        text: ' composed its content.
 This date may be months or years earlier than when the entry appears – I often post backdated items that I had written down somewhere else much earlier.
-I also revise them from time to time.
-The thing is more of a literary construct than a blog."
+I also revise them from time to time.'
   -
     type: paragraph
     content: